-The resistor string section is shown in Figure 2.
-It is simply a string of resistors, each of value R. The code loaded into the DAC register determines at which node on the string the voltage is tapped off to be fed into the output amplifier by closing one of the switches connecting the string to the amplifier.
-It is tested monotonic because it is a string of resistors.
+The resistor string shown in Figure 2 is simply a string of resistors, each of value R. The code loaded into the DAC register determines at which node on the string the voltage is tapped off to be fed into the output amplifier by closing one of the switches connecting the string to the amplifier.
+It is ensured monotonic because it is a string of resistors.